Exercises

 The previous exercise did not show any differences when performing a matrix-vector multiplication.
 The probable reason was that the running times were too short.
 The following exercise shows the time difference when applied to a larger problem.

-Load the MNIST dataset and the model saved in data/mnist.bson.
+Load the MNIST dataset and the model saved in data/mnist.jld2.
 Compare the evaluation of all samples from the testing set when done on CPU and GPU.
 For the latter, you need to convert the model to GPU.

 Solution: